OpenWork-NZ/mdwg/docs/_defs/ServiceIdentification.md

 - **[MD_Identification](./class-MD_Identification)** the abstract parent class to `SV_ServiceIdentification` and `MD_DataIdentification`.
 See guidances for the composite elements.
 - **[MD_DataIdentification](./DataIdentification)** the sibling class to `SV_ServiceIdentification` used to describe data resources

+\pagebreak

 ### UML diagrams

-Recommended elements highlighted in Yellow
+Recommended elements highlighted in yellow

 ![SV_ServiceIdentification](../images/ServiceIdentification.png)